 It’s a well-known fact that vinegar is a natural hair conditioner.
-It’s said that with occasional use vinegar helps restore the natural PH of your hair and it also cleans buildup from your hair.
-It not only restores that healthy shine and detangles too.
+It’s said that with occasional use vinegar helps restore the natural PH of your hair.
+It also helps clean buildup from your hair.
+Plus it not only restores that healthy shine but it detangles too.

 lazy errr… environmental that way!